Durga Puja in Switzerland 2025: Top 7 Cities to Celebrate

 PrangaN also organises various social and cultural events, such as Vasanta Utsav, Rabindra Jayanti, and drawing competitions.

-Durga Puja is held here every year.
+This Indian festival is held in Switzerland every year.
 Visitors must follow the centre’s strict rules, which include particular puja timings.

 Ramakrishna Mission at Geneva